jethornton/flexgui/docs_flex/source/spindle.rst

 Multiple Spindles
 -----------------

-Flex GUI can control and display status information about all 8 possible spindles in LinuxCNC.
-To configure more than one spindle you must add SPINDLES = number of spindles to the [TRAJ] section of the INI file.
+Flex GUI can control and display status information for all 8 spindles in LinuxCNC.
+To configure more than one spindle you must add SPINDLES = 1 to 8 to the [TRAJ] section of the INI file.

-In addition to the above you must add num_spindles=number of spindles to the loadrt motmod line in your main hal file.
+In addition to the above you must add num_spindles=1 to 8 to the loadrt motmod line in your main hal file.

 Optionally to control the spindle minimum, maximum and increments add a [SPINDLE_n] section to the ini file where `n` is the spindle number 0-7. for more information see :ref:`SpindleINI`

-See the LinuxCNC documents for more information.
+See the LinuxCNC documents for more information about multiple spindles.

 Spindle Status
 --------------